indiqusdocs/stpi/docs/Guide/Compute/WindowsInstances/ViewingWindowsInstance.md

 ---
 # Viewing Windows Instances

-The Windows instances page lets you view and monitor all Windows virtual machines in your cloud environment.
+The Windows instances screen lets you view and monitor all Windows virtual machines in your cloud environment.
 It displays key instance details and status information, helping you quickly identify, access, and manage your Windows-based workloads.

 To view the Window instances, navigate to **Compute > Windows Instances**.
 The following screen appears:![Windows Instance creation](img/WindowsInstance2.png)